franckfotso/segm_cfm/README.md

     $ make -j 4
     $ cd ../..
     ```
-    Note: if you face any troubles please have a look here [selective_search for python 2.7](https://github.com/romyny/selective_search_py)
+    Note: if you face any troubles, please have a look here [selective_search for python 2.7](https://github.com/romyny/selective_search_py)

     Install project's libs